SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 #### Implemented

+##### Change in the Gainsight tracking

+In efforts to get more insights from our users, we enable tracking for every user that has agreed or rejected the cookie and policy banner.
+In case of rejection, the user will be tracked without any personal identifiable information (pii) like e-mail, name or IP address.
+Not tracked are still users that haven't been shown a cookie/policy banner or users that are using dedicated instances without any Gainsight API key set.

+Gainsight additionally brings so called in app engagements.
+This are pop-ups or similar that try to interact with the end-user and collect feedback.
+If a custom branding is applied, this engagements are never shown to the end-user even if he is tracked.

 ##### Breaking change in the Map widget

 As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), the "Map" widget has been migrated and support for real-time updates on all devices has been replaced by a configurable refresh interval.
 This change allows us to display more then 100 devices on the map by default.
 Additionally, the "Map" widget no longer supports the "show track" option.